Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 • Lack of multipurpose areas

-Thinking long term is key, whether you buy to enjoy or do so from a logic of buy home with heritage vision.
+Thinking long term is key, whether it is bought to enjoy or done from a logic of buy home with heritage vision.

 Assume everything is well documented

-In operations of this level, it is usually trusted that the documentation is in order due to the value of the property.
-It is not always like this.
+In operations of this level, It is usually trusted that the documentation is in order due to the value of the property..
+It's not always like that.

 Critical points that are overlooked: